-Discover exactly what the Alexa lights on your Echo Speaker mean, from error alerts, to call notifications and messages.
+Discover exactly what the Alexa light on your Echo Speaker means, from error alerts, to call notifications, messages, and speaker statuses.

 Aside from the vocal feedback/responses, the main way that Alexa alerts you is by using the light ring that runs around the top edge of every Echo speaker.
-The light ring on your Amazon Echo speaker is used to communicate several different things to you, letting you know an action has been performed or an action is needed at a glance.
-The amount of different Alexa light communications has been reduced recently, simplifying things for users, but there are still a few different light colours to learn.
+The light ring on your Amazon Echo speaker is used to communicate several different things to you, letting you know at a glance that an action has been performed or action is needed.

 Red Light Ring

 The red Alexa light appears when you have turned the microphone or camera off on your Echo device using the button on the top.
 Your Echo device is essentially disabled when the light is red, and you cannot ask Alexa anything, make calls or drop-ins, etc. Red also displays when there are device errors, such as Alexa being unavailable or issues with Wi-Fi connectivity.